rewinfrey/ActionLogic/README.md

 ### Introduction

-This is a business logic abstraction gem that provides structure to the organization and composition of business logic in a Ruby or Rails application. `ActionLogic` is inspired by similar gems such as [ActiveInteraction](https://github.com/orgsync/active_interaction), [DecentExposure](https://github.com/hashrocket/decent_exposure), [Interactor](https://github.com/collectiveidea/interactor), [Light-Service](https://github.com/adomokos/light-service), [Mutations](https://github.com/cypriss/mutations), [Surrounded](https://github.com/saturnflyer/surrounded), [Trailblazer](https://github.com/apotonick/trailblazer) and [Wisper](https://github.com/krisleech/wisper).
+This is a business logic abstraction gem that provides structure to the organization and composition of business logic in a Ruby or Rails application. `ActionLogic` is inspired by gems like [ActiveInteraction](https://github.com/orgsync/active_interaction), [DecentExposure](https://github.com/hashrocket/decent_exposure), [Interactor](https://github.com/collectiveidea/interactor), [Light-Service](https://github.com/adomokos/light-service), [Mutations](https://github.com/cypriss/mutations), [Surrounded](https://github.com/saturnflyer/surrounded), [Trailblazer](https://github.com/apotonick/trailblazer) and [Wisper](https://github.com/krisleech/wisper).

-Why another business logic abstraction gem? `ActionLogic` seeks to provide teams of varying experience levels to work with a common set of abstractions that help to honor the SOLID principles, make resulting business logic code easy and simple to test and allow teams to spin up or refactor business domains quickly and efficiently.
+Why another business logic abstraction gem? `ActionLogic` provides teams of various experience levels with a minimal yet powerful set of abstractions that promote easy to write and easy to understand code.
+By using `ActionLogic`, teams can more quickly and easily write business logic that honors the SOLID principles, is easy to test and easy to reason about, and provides a flexible foundation from which teams can model and define their application's business domains by focusing on reusable units of work that can be composed and validated with one another.

 ### Overview

 There are three levels of abstraction provided by `ActionLogic`:

 * `ActionTask` (the core unit of work)
-* `ActionUseCase` (contains one or many `ActionTask`s)
+* `ActionUseCase` (contains one or many `ActionTasks`)
-* `ActionCoordinator` (contains two or more `ActionUseCase`s)
+* `ActionCoordinator` (contains two or more `ActionUseCases`)

 Each level of abstraction operates with a shared, mutable data structure referred to as a `context` and is an instance of `ActionContext`.
-This shared `context` is threaded through each `ActionTask`, `ActionUseCase` and / or `ActionCoordinator` until all work in the defined business logic flow are completed and the resulting `context` is returned to the original caller (typically in a Rails application this will be a controller action).
+This shared `context` is threaded through each `ActionTask`, `ActionUseCase` and / or `ActionCoordinator` until all work is completed.
+The resulting `context` is returned to the original caller (typically in a Rails application this will be a controller action).

 ### ActionTask

 At the core of every `ActionLogic` work flow is an `ActionTask`.
-These units of work represent where concrete work is performed.
-All `ActionTask`s conform to the same basic structure and incorporate all the features of `ActionLogic` including validations, error handling and the ability to mutate the shared `context` made available to the `ActionTask`.
+These units of work are where the concrete work is performed.
+All `ActionTasks` conform to the same basic structure and incorporate all the features of `ActionLogic` including validations, error handling and the ability to read and mutate the attributes defined on shared `context`, as well as define new attributes on the shared `context` made available to the `ActionTask`.

 The following is a simple example of an `ActionTask`: